dverdin/writings/2018-Hackathon-report.md

   # WORK: types-standard: FIXME
 ```

-That way, anyone could know how far we are.
-By simply reading the module.
+That way, anyone could know how far we are by simply reading the module.

-In addition, Travis CI could parse these tags and create a report about refactoring prgress.
+In addition, Travis CI could parse these tags and create a report about refactoring progress.

 We even could add a progression tracker to the main Sympa web site.

 ## Coding practices

 The aim of the discussion was to find a way to get rid of the *infrastructure code*.
-That's the part of the code that handles language mechanics instead focusing on application logic.
+That's the part of the code that handles language mechanics instead of focusing on application logic.
 For example, the "bless" command used to cast anything into an object could be easily replaced by Moo.

 We agreed on adding dependencies to a boilerplate module ([Sympatic](https://metacpan.org/release/Sympatic)), thus facilitating the application of these practices anywhere in the Sympa code.